 Most companies are modernizing and moving into the cloud.
 While Developers and IT Organizations primarily use Google Cloud for secure and highly available object storage, Google now offers Database Service that makes it easy to set up, maintain, manage, and administer your Relational Databases in the cloud.
 Google Cloud SQL is a managed Google Cloud Database Service that handles administrative tasks such as Data Replication, Patch Management, and Database Management.
 This post will help you understand how you can leverage the Google Cloud MySQL connection to use Google Cloud’s Managed Database Service for MySQL Databases.

-Structured Query Language (SQL) is used by organizations to manage and maintain Databases, and MySQL is one of the most widely used open-source Database Management Systems in the world.
-MySQL Server is capable of storing a huge amount of data in the form of MySQL tables.
+Organizations use structured Query Language (SQL) to manage and maintain Databases, and MySQL is one of the most widely used open-source Database Management Systems in the world.
+MySQL Server can store a huge amount of data in the form of MySQL tables.
 Google Cloud MySQL is a turnkey solution for deploying and running MySQL on Google Cloud, simplifying Database Management tasks like upgrades, configuration, and backups.

 Google Cloud SQL is a fully-managed Google Cloud Database Service that manages and regulates Relational Databases on the Google Cloud Platform (GCP).
 It comes with an easy and quick setup and offers standard Connection Drivers and built-in Migration Tools.
 It automates Database Provisioning, Storage Capacity Management, Data Replication, and Backup, which in turn reduces maintenance costs.
 Enabling Automatic Storage Increase automatically adds more storage when nearing capacity.